maceoutliner/django-fiction-outlines/docs/tutorial.rst

 Seven Point Story Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This one comes from author Dan Wells, whose `talk on story structure`_ has helped countless writers out there.
+This one comes from author Dan Wells, [#wells_disclaimer]_ whose `talk on story structure`_ has helped countless writers out there.
 Essentially, a well-crafted arc consists of seven milestones:

 .. _talk on story structure: https://www.youtube.com/watch?v=KcmiqQ9NpPE